Every year we are throwing away more and more textiles, most of which could be worn again.

 - Buy clothes from charity shops or vintage shops.

 - Organise a Swap Shop party, this can be a great way to bring people together.

 - Make basic repairs, sew buttons back on and repair hems that have come undone.

 - Learn a new skill and find a local sewing course.
 Ask at your local school or college, or check out the local newspaper.

 - Be creative with your fashion; if you are bored with a piece of clothing give it a new lease of life by adding buttons, ribbons, etc, to it.

 If your clothes can't be reused then put them in a textile bank so they can be recycled.
-For information on where your your local textile bank is.
-For doorstep collections, please view the no cold calling leaflet, available below.
+Find out where your local textile bank is.

 Please note that clothes, shoes and textiles do not have to be in a good condition to be recycled.
 Those that cannot be used again will be shredded and used as stuffing for car seats, etc. Please do not put any textiles in your black bin.